martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 octets of the assertion_hash parameter, which is the sole contents of the extension.

-The `a=identity` attribute includes the base64 {{?RFC4648}} encoding of the same octets that were input to the hash.
-The `webrtc_id_hash` extension is validated by performing base64 decoding on the value of the `a=identity` attribute, hashing the resulting octets using SHA-256, and comparing the results with the content of the extension.
+The SDP `identity` attribute includes the base64 {{?RFC4648}} encoding of the same octets that were input to the hash.
+The `webrtc_id_hash` extension is validated by performing base64 decoding on the value of the SDP `identity` attribute, hashing the resulting octets using SHA-256, and comparing the results with the content of the extension.

 Identity assertions might be provided by only one peer.
 An endpoint that does not produce an identity assertion MUST generate an empty `webrtc_id_hash`